LeonardoE95/Snake/README.md

 # Snake
 Bad implementation of snake in C using SDL2 and SDL2_TTF made mainly for educational purposes.
-The playlist in which I write all of this code (discussed in italian) can be found here: !TBD!
+The playlist in which I write all of this code (discussed in italian) can be found here: [Snake in C](https://youtube.com/playlist?list=PLYLjKimBhcxHOOgGdbDBokN96KBMZGzJx).

 # Dependencies
 The only dependencies are SDL2 and SDL2_TTF.